 Haast Pass: Lush mountains, celeste river waters, and the need to step every few minutes to take pictures.
 Plan the drive for longer than the 2 hours on Google Maps.

 Blue Pools: One of the hikes with the highest reward-to-effort ratio ever, less than 1 hour roundtrip to check out these amazingly clear, turquoise pools on the Makarora River.
 Bring bugspray, there were tons of mosquitoes.
-From here, it’s only 1.5 hours to Wanaka, or a bit over 3 hours to Tekapo, the most typical overnight stops in the area.
+From here, it’s only 1.5 hours to Wanaka, the most typical overnight stop in the area.